 - Ambling along the various lookouts and peering into the gorges deep below

-Check out my guide to Karijini for some very through information about this national park.
+Check out this guide to Karijini for some very through information about this national park.

 Port Hedland – half a day